laristra/documentation/documentation_ccmake-docker.md

         compiler:
           - gcc
           - clang

-* To start the first build, go to Travis and switch the tab from off to on on the new repo.
-The first build should start eventually.

 ### How to Display Build Passing Badge on GitHub
 A [badge](https://github.com/laurelmcintyre/c/blob/master/README.md) displays the status of your Travis CI build on your GitHub page.
 To display the badge on a README page, go to Travis.
 By the account name should be the build passing badge.
 Click on it and a window will pop up.
 Change the setting to Markdown and copy and paste the link it generates into the README page.

 ## Create a Deploy Key for the Repo
 In place of a personal access token which can be used to access all of an organization's repos, a deploy key (SSH key) is specific to one repo and therefore is safer.
+For Docker, you will need both a Deploy key and a personal access token.
 To create a deploy key, go to Terminal.

 * `git pull` makes sure the repo is up to date on the local machine
 * `ssh-keygen -f deploy` to generate a deploy key